 Stretching and maintaining your flexibility are important parts of any exercise regimen, and stretching your upper body is just as important as stretching your lower body and legs.
 Upper body stretches can help prevent and relieve pain from back injuries, while keeping your spine in alignment.
 Try these five stretches to target several areas of your upper body.

-These five stretches work several muscle groups in your upper body including chest, arms and back.
-Try just one or all five to improve your flexibility.
+These seven stretches work several muscle groups in your upper body including chest, arms and back.
+Try just one or all to improve your flexibility.

 - Clasp your hands behind your back.
 If you are unable to clasp your hands comfortably, hold a towel or a strap and place your hands as close together as you are able.